 If you’re more of a dog person, we totally understand, and we’re happy to let you know that you’re in for a treat too.
 There just so happens to be two very friendly dogs that live amongst the cats in the Kitten Coffee Garden.

-Insider Tip: if you’re wanting to go on a family trip, it’s good to know that children aren’t allowed in the Kitten Coffee Garden.
+Insider Tip: if you’re wanting to go on a family trip, note that children aren’t allowed in the Kitten Coffee Garden.
 They don’t advertise this fact so it’s important to note before adding it to your itinerary.

 - Why it’s awesome: Once the tallest building in the world, this skyscraper has plenty of entertainment to offer including a shop-till-you-drop experience.